HiPhish/info.vim/HACKING.rst

 have their next  sibling as their  `Next` and  their previous  sibling as their `Previous`.

-A node  can  have  a menu,  listing  other  nodes  there.
-These  nodes  can be considered to be "children" of that node, but don't take that term literally.
-It only means that in the graph there is an edge from this node to the nodes listed in the menu.
+A node can have a menu listing other nodes in it.
+These nodes can be considered children of that node,  but don't take that term literally.
+It only means that there is some way for the user to access that node, a child node might not have the current node as its `Up` node.
+In fact,  the child node might even be in a different file.

-Putting everything together we can conclude that every node has an outgoing edge to the nodes listed in the node header (`Next`, `Previous` and `Up`), as well as to the nodes in the menu.
-If the nodes in the menu are not in a different file we consider them to be children.

-The standalone info program cannot access arbitrary nodes in a file, instead it has to work through the node graph.
-For example, if we want to jump directly to section 1.1 of the Bash manual we have to call info like this:
+The standalone info program  can access arbitrary nodes  in a file if you use a recent version (we take version 6.0 to be safe for our purposes).

 .. code-block:: sh

-   # Will not work because node 'What is Bash' is unreachable from 'Top'
+   # Will not work in older versions
-   info bash What\ is\ Bash

-   # Will work because node 'Introduction' is reachable from 'Top'
-   info bash Introduction What\ is\ Bash

-We can see that info resolves our node path one node at a time to reach the destination.
-This maps nicely to a URI as we will see later.
+   info --file 'bash' --node 'What is Bash?'

-One special file is the `(dir)` file which contains a menu that maps to all the other info files.
+One special file is the  `dir` file which contains  a menu that maps to all the other info files.
 It's a sort of root of roots if you will.